garrett-lane/SCCSD-Board-Math/README.md

 ## Status

-This project is currently in development.
+This project has been completed, and future additions are unknown at this time.